-The Cameo cinema is an Edinburgh institution.
-Opened as the King’s cinema in 1914 and host of the 1996 premiere of the original TRAINSPOTTING, 9pm on opening night in the grand, regal surroundings of Screen One is arguably the epicentre of the release of T2 TRAINSPOTTING.
+Opened as the King’s cinema in 1914, the Cameo cinema was the host of the 1996 premiere of the original TRAINSPOTTING, and 9pm on opening night in the grand, regal surroundings of Screen One is arguably the epicentre of the release of T2 TRAINSPOTTING.

-This is the first indication of the unique place TRAINSPOTTING occupies in Scottish pop culture.
-Despite the less-than-glamourised lives of the smack-addicted characters, in Scotland it went beyond capturing the British zeitgeist to summarise the spirit of how it felt to be Scottish.
+This passionate outburst is the first indication of the unique place TRAINSPOTTING occupies in Scottish pop culture.
+Despite the less-than-glamorised lives of the smack-addicted characters, in Scotland the film went beyond capturing the British zeitgeist to summarise the spirit of how it felt to be Scottish.
 The sequel somewhat captures the evolution of Scotland and its public since then.

 “…in Scotland [TRAINSPOTTING] went beyond capturing the British zeitgeist to summarise the spirit of how it felt to be Scottish.”